-The main insert returns are set up on the I/O - INPUT screen, by selecting "Main Inserts" from the list of Input Views.
-The input sources for main insert returns can be patched here in the same way that channel inputs are patched.
+The input sources for Main insert returns can be patched, moved and removed on the I/O - Input screen, by selecting "Main Inserts" from the list of input views.

 The output ports connected to the insert send can also be seen.
 These are set up on the I/O - Output screen.